bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/02 - pimp my grid/README.md

   - either one of the fonts shipped in the extension: _Roboto-Regular.ttf_ / _Roboto-Bold.ttf_ / _Roboto-Italic.ttf_ / _Roboto-BoldItalic.ttf_,
   - or the full path to a locally-installed TTF font
   - this way you can make your grid really different
-- `padding`: you can adjust the space surrounding the row / col headers
+- `padding`: adjust the space surrounding the row / col headers
 - `wrap`: wrap the row / col headers to a given number of characters, if they are too long

 With just this simple optional node, we have already completely changed the look of our grid.\